home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 class ExampleConfigFlow(config_entries.ConfigFlow, domain=DOMAIN):
     """Example config flow."""
+    # The schema version of the entries that it creates
+    # Home Assistant will call your migrate method if the version changes
+    VERSION = 1
 ```

 Once you have updated your manifest and created the `config_flow.py`, you will need to run `python3 -m script.hassfest` (one time only) for Home Assistant to activate the config entry for your integration.